This post has been updated.

-On Wednesday in an interview with Teen Vogue, Biden expressed regret again for the way lawmakers treated Hill and his role in the hearing.
+Last December, in an interview with Teen Vogue, Biden expressed regret again for the way lawmakers treated Hill and his role in the hearing.

 “I wish I had been able to do more for Anita Hill,” he said.
 “I owe her an apology.”

-“Let’s get something straight here,” Biden in a recent appearance at an event held by Glamour magazine.
+“Let’s get something straight here,” Biden said in a recent appearance at an event held by Glamour magazine.
 “I believed Anita Hill.”

-But for many of the women in that room, and those who watched on TV — and for Hill, certainly — the tone bordered on disbelief.
+But for many of the women in that room and those who watched on TV — and for Hill, certainly — the tone bordered on disbelief.

 After Hill’s testimony, Biden seemed to apologize for what had gone on.
 He even praised Hill.

 “I admire you,” Biden said.
-“I admire the way you handled this matter once you were confronted with it. “
+“I admire the way you handled this matter once you were confronted with it.”

 And he understood her, too.